sagrawalx/sagrawalx.github.io/teaching/sp19-b5_ma315/sir.md

 3. A fixed fraction, $c$, of infected individuals recover every day.
 In other words, $dR/dt = cI$.

 Putting the above assumptions together, we find $dI/dt = bSI - cI$.
-In other words, the SIR model asserts that the functions $S, I$ and $R$ satisfy the following system of ODEs.
+In other words, the SIR model asserts that the functions $S$, $I$, and $R$ satisfy the following system of ODEs.
 $$\begin{aligned}
 \frac{dS}{dt} &= -bSI \\
 \frac{dI}{dt} &= bSI - cI \\